dribdat/dribdat/README.md

 yarn install
 ```

-Finally, run this command to start the server:
+Finally, run this command (or just `debug.sh`) to start the server:

 ```
 FLASK_DEBUG=1 python manage.py run
 ```

-You will see a pretty welcome screen at http://localhost:5000
+You will see a pretty welcome screen at http://127.0.0.1:5000

-The first user that registers becomes an admin, so don't delay!

 ### Shell access